Attention Scout Leaders!

 Take your troop on a trip to The Wetlands Institute!
 Your troop will meet with one of our Wetlands educators to participate in a hands-on, interactive, and fun program while developing important skills.
 A visit to the Wetlands Institute can also be an opportunity for Scouts to learn more about New Jersey’s coastal ecology.

-All Scout Badge Programs are available for Virtual Program participation!
-Details and pricing below!
+All Scout Badge Programs are available for both In-Person and Virtual Program participation!

 Girl Scouts can complete a skill-building badge or progress on their Journeys.*

 - Flower Garden Journey

 - 5 Flowers, 4 Stories, 3 Cheers for Animals Journey

 - Outdoor Art Apprentice

 - Eco Trekker